fasiha/rosetta-cryptopals/README.md

 # Cryptopals

-## Prelude: stringy hex to raw binary file
+## Prelude: stringy hex⟹bytes⟹raw binary file

 ### Octave/Matlab
 Using Octave, so I can define functions at the command-line instead of saving to a file (Matlab has an archaic one-function-one-file requirement).